m4cbeth/warpofolio/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## This App is Deployed on Vercel

-Available at [Vercel Platform](https://webdevandseosite.vercel.app/), the source for [www.jarenwhitehouse.com](https://www.jarenwhitehouse.com)

 If you need a refresher:
 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.